omrawal/Password-Strength-Evaluator/README.md

 ![Preview](Assets/demo.gif)

 ## Please open an issue if
-* you have any suggestion to improve this project
+* You have any suggestion to improve this project
-* you noticed any problem or error
+* You noticed any bug

+## Happy to accept any Pull Requests